na-na-hi/renget/archive/characterprovider.md

 GPT is smart, but tries to be a suggestive cold kudere.
 Needs to be strictly told to make pervy outputs.
 Preserves characters much better, especially during erotic scenes.
 • GPT4 is really good, [0613 is preferable]
 • GPT3 is a dummy, but still nice.

+(I haven't tested any local LLMs though, so if you have an LLM you think has a potential, please DM me.)

+If you are interested in knowing more about LLM parameters, I suggest you read the [LLM Parameters Explanation](#explaining-temperature-penalty-topp-and-topk).
+This section will provide you with elaborated explanations and tips for tuning your experience with LLM.

+> **Comment on Claude vs GPT for RP:** GPT-4 is much smarter than Claude v2.
+While prompts are important, even with a simple prompt (or none at all), Claude may appear more engaging comparing to GPT4 when you first try these models, particularly for erotic role-playing.
+It can provide you with all the titillating details that will steam up your сone, but after a while, you'll notice something: it flattens all characters into dull archetypes and misses nuances.
+During erotic role-play, characters just stick to submissive/dominant roles and lose their individuality.
+Additionally, some of their traits will disappear during role-playing and characters will become less distinct.
+Good prompts can partially fix this, but it's not enough.

+> On the other hand, GPT-4 may seem bland at first glance.
+It's smart but can appear generic and lazy, while still maintaining characters' personalities.
+However, with a good prompt, the results are impressive.
+GPT-4's characters are strong and convincing, using their verbal tics and maintaining their traits and speech styles.
+The erotic writing is also good; where Claude would focus on physical attributes like wide sway of the hips of huge badonkers barely contained by the cloth, GPT-4 focuses more on nuances, outlines, suggestive language, flirt and hints.
+The story is also great; GPT-4 often adds interesting world-building elements and extra details on its own.
+Characters remain consistent even during erotic role-play, and the sexual descriptions are even better than Claude's.
+They may be less wild and crazy, but for some people that's a good thing.

+> The only significant drawback for GPT might be it's grade-schooler-level writing skills on other languages.
+Claude's outputs on Russian and Ukrainian for example are extremely cute.
+GPT is good only with English.
 ######
 - - -
 ##### FAQ